 - Product demos

-Microlearning is where topics are broken down into short, bitesize training modules, allowing for greater flexibility and higher learner engagement.
+Microlearning is where topics are broken down into short, bitesize online training modules, allowing for greater flexibility and higher learner engagement.
 It can be a useful format for making large complex topics into easier-to-consume chunks of information.

 - Time poor employees